graezykev/dev-container/part-1.md

 ## 1. Install VS Code

+In this guide, I primarily focus on VS Code, so first thing first, install the VS Code client on your computer.

-[JetBrains WebStorm](https://www.jetbrains.com/help/webstorm/connect-to-devcontainer.html) also supports Dev Containers, but I haven't tried it before, in this guide I primarily focus on VS Code.
+> [JetBrains WebStorm](https://www.jetbrains.com/help/webstorm/connect-to-devcontainer.html) also supports Dev Containers, but I haven't tried it before.

 ## 2. Install **Docker**